foropolo/Topic-Modeling-Pipeline/README.md

 Key Features:

--Text preprocessing (tokenization, stopword removal, bigram/trigram generation).
+- Text preprocessing (tokenization, stopword removal, bigram/trigram generation).
--Topic modeling using Gensim's LDA.
+- Topic modeling using Gensim's LDA.
--Coherence score evaluation for model quality assessment.
+- Coherence score evaluation for model quality assessment.
--Visualizations with word clouds and pyLDAvis for model insights.
+- Visualizations with word clouds and pyLDAvis for model insights.
--Output of results as text files and HTML visualizations.
+- Output of results as text files and HTML visualizations.